KMasterOfPuppets/IdentityManager.ApiSdk/doc/02-entity-methods.md

     .EnableDelete()
 ```

-Clauses do not need to be passed as a string.
-They can also be re-used from a predefined SQL statement:
+Passing a filter clauses as a string is not the only option.
+Clauses can also be referenced from a predefined SQL statement:

 ```csharp
 Method.Define("example")